josglf26/To_Do_List-2/README.md

 # To_Do_List-2
-To Do List template only html y css
+to do list template only html and css